Through the Blue

 Chrysopigi Church in Sifnos

-Dainty, delicious, and dazzling, Sifnos is an unassuming delight with a hint of posh.
 In its compact size, it’s also especially convenient for family holidays.

 If Greece is home to great gastronomy, Sifnos is said to be its paragon.
-A semi-secret hideaway of the cognoscenti and French grecophiles, it’s also known for its addictive village charm.
+A semi-secret hideaway of the cognoscenti and French grecophiles, it’s also known for its unique village charm.

-But Sifnos measures a mere 75 square kilometers.
+But the island is a thumb-smudge of a mere 75 square kilometers.
 Was it going to be boring?
 What exactly does it mean to be a gastronomic gem?
-And as for the all-important summer beach scene – is it as impressive as some reviews suggest?
+And as for the all-important summer beach scene – is it really as impressive as some reviews suggest?

 As we check into our Airbnb, our hosts tell us it’s busy for June (the best time to visit, we think).
-We quickly discover that a busy June still allows you to slip into a slow rhythm of island life even on buzzier Platis Gialos.
+We quickly discover that a busy June still allows you to slip into a languid rhythm even on buzzier Platis Gialos.
 Yet, Sifnos is far from boring.
-With graphic mountain villages, striking churches set on daring rock outcrops, scenic hiking paths, sizzling dining, fine wining, and troves of exquisite pottery to discover, seven days on the island was just enough.
+With graphic mountain villages, striking churches set on daring rock outcrops, scenic hiking paths, sizzling dining, fine barefoot wining, and troves of exquisite pottery to discover, seven days on the island was just enough.

 The Church of Seven Matyrs off Kastro, built on the ruins of Sifnos’ ancient capital.